intGus/poe-trade2text/README.md

 ## Uninstalling
 To remove the extension:
+Chrome:
 1. Navigate to `chrome://extensions/`.
 2. Locate the extension in your list.
 3. Click **Remove** to uninstall it from your browser.
 4. Delete the folder from your drive

+Firefox:
+1. Close Firefox
+2. Delete the folder from your drive

 ## Troubleshooting
 - **Export Button Not Appearing:** Ensure the extension is loaded and enabled in `chrome://extensions/`.